 Online Monitoring of Saybolt Color with a ClearView db Photometer

-Our GUIDED WAVE™ color analyzers are built on the proven multi-wavelength GUIDED WAVE ClearView® db VIS-NIR Dual-Beam Analyzer Photometer technology.
-This filter photometer is a dual-beam design that provides increased stability over other single beam photometers (document #1033).
+Our GUIDED WAVE™ color analyzers are built on the proven multi-wavelength GUIDED WAVE ClearView® db VIS-NIR Dual-Beam Photometer technology.
+This filter photometer is a dual-beam design that provides increased stability over other single beam photometers.
 These complete “ready-to-go” analytical systems include:

 Another advantage of our GUIDED WAVE ClearView db analyzer platform is that it is configurable to many different color scale measurements in addition to those described here.
 The two-channel ClearView db analyzer can be configured for two different color measurements, such as ASTM and Saybolt, accomplishing both measurements with one analyzer, simultaneously.